tkem/cachetools/docs/index.rst

 :meth:`self.popitem()` repeatedly until there is enough room for the item to be added.

+In general, a cache's size is the total size of its item's values.
-:class:`Cache` also features a :meth:`getsizeof` method, which returns the size of a given `value`.
+Therefore, :class:`Cache` provides a :meth:`getsizeof` method, which returns the size of a given `value`.
 The default implementation of :meth:`getsizeof` returns :const:`1` irrespective of its argument, making the cache's size equal to the number of its items, or ``len(cache)``.
 For convenience, all cache classes accept an optional